rddefauw/arc322/labs/lab-3/lab-3.md

 ```

-That's it!!! for Lab 3.
-Congratulations on completing Lab 3.
-Now you can start the Lab 4.
+That's it for Lab 3.
+Now you can start Lab 4.